stymiee/email-validator/README.md

 - is not a disposable email address (optional)
 - is not a banned email domain (optional)

-The Email Validator is configurable so you have full control over how much validation will occur.
+The Email Validator is configurable, so you have full control over how much validation will occur.

 ## Requirements